QuantEcon/Bookshelf/README.md

 #### Needed files
 There are some config files that are not on the repo because they contain sensitive information.
-These include:
+You can create these manually or run the `scripts/dev-config.sh` to setup these config files:
 * `./_config.js`
     * contains the `url` and `port` the server is running on:
         ```
         var port = YOUR-PORT-HERE;
+        const clientPort = CLIENT-PORT-HERE // 3000 for default React
         module.exports = {
+            debug: true,
             port: port,
-            urlAndPort: 'YOUR-URL-HERE' + port,
+            urlAndPort: API-URL-HREE + port,
-            secret: 'YOUR-SECRET-HERE',
+            secret: SESSION-SECRET-HERE, // random string
-            hostName: 'YOUR-URL-HERE'
+            hostName: API-URL-HERE,
+            clientHostName: YOUR-HOST-NAME-HERE, // "localhost" if debugging
+            clientPort: clientPort,
+            clientHostNameAndPort: clientHostName + clientPort,
+            redirectURL: clientHostNameAndPort + "/temp",
+            preRender: false,
+            filesDirectory: '/files',
+            rootDirectory: __dirname,
+            mailgun: {
+                apiKey: YOUR-API-KEY=HERE,
+                domain: YOUR-DOMAIN-HERE
+            }
         };

 * `./js/db/_config.js`